QuentinRa/blog.quentinra.dev/proj/uml/class/types.md

 ## Types

-You don't have a lot of types in UML but peoples are adding a lot of types according to what they want so here a list of types you may find
+You don't have a lot of types in UML but people are adding a lot of types according to what they want so here a list of types you may find